Herbert Park, Ballsbridge, Co Dublin

 • Clayton Hotel (Burlington Road) – 135 spaces at €3 per hour.

 • APCOA Parking (RDS Simmonscourt Road) – €7 for two hours.
-The park itself does not have a dedicated car park.

 Getting There

 • Car – Accessible via the R118 or Elgin Road.
-Main entrance on Herbert Park Road; a secondary entrance on Herbert Park Lane.
+Main entrance on Herbert Park Road; secondary entrance on Herbert Park Lane.

 • Taxi – Widely available; simply ask for “Herbert Park, Ballsbridge”.